 2. The fine print

-These are uncertain times and travel arrangements do not always go to plan.
+But global pandemics notwithstanding, travel arrangements do not always go to plan.
 Therefore, it’s reassuring to book a hotel that offers free cancellation.

-But let’s drill down further on this.
+Let’s drill down further on this.

 Yes; your shortlisted hotel may offer free cancellation.
 But if you can only cancel without a penalty up to six weeks before the date of arrival, how useful is that to you?